 The vagus nerve exits your brain through the brainstem and travels through your neck, across your chest, and into your abdomen.
 It plays an important role in your gut-brain connections.

-When you eat, the sight, smell, and taste of food sends signals to your vagus nerve.
+When you eat, the sight, smell, and taste of food send signals to your vagus nerve.
 Your vagus nerve then sends signals to your stomach lining, telling it to release gastric acid.

 When you have a peptic ulcer, gastric acid is continually released into your stomach, which stops the ulcer from healing.